kristapsdz/acme-client-portable/README.md

 function to fill in.
 * Same with the FreeBSD sandbox.

+## Configuration

+Since your system might not be one of the tested ones (older OpenBSD, FreeBSD, Linux, Linux with musl libc, etc.), you may need to tune some of the values in the [GNUmakefile](GNUmakefile) or [config.h](config.h).

+In the former, you can adjust system-specific compilation flags.

+In the latter, you can set the `NOBODY_USER` value to be the name of an unprivileged user for privilege dropping.
+You can also set `DEFAULT_CA_FILE` for the location of the certificate file loaded by libtls.

 ## License

 Sources use the ISC (like OpenBSD) license.
 See the